AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 * <sup>*[7]*</sup> `blockchain`: A Byzantine Fault Tolerant distributed ledger that acts as a periodic state machine with transactions grouped into blocks as inputs to transition its state.
 While a Distributed Ledger may store its data in any possible format A blockchain stores its data by cryptographically appending blocks into a graph data structure to ensure the immutability of the blocks processed by the Blockchain.
 Blockchains are best applied in scenarios where more than one applications that do not trust each other maintain access to one source of information.
 All Blockchains are DLTs but the converse is not true.

 * <sup>*[8]*</sup> `dApp`: Any application that utilizes a Blockchain as a component of its backend.
 Multiple dApps can run off of one Blockchain.
-A dApp may have Decentralised components like a frontend, a mobile app, or a backend with business logic.
+A dApp may have Decentralized components like a frontend, a mobile app, or a backend with business logic.
 The degree of distributed-ness of dApps may vary based on a case-to-case basis.

 * <sup>*[9]*</sup> `PoA`: A Consensus mechanism where the leader of a distributed system is elected based on their assigned authority to do so.
 This mechanism is suitable for distributed systems where Byzantine Fault Tolerance is not strictly required, for example for DLTs.